ce-study-group/study-bitcoin/README.md

 # Study Bitcoin

   This repo is an archive of materials used to study Bitcoin and other cryptocurrencies' technology.

+  We use [Bitcoin and Cryptocurrency Technologies](https://d28rh4a8wq0iu5.cloudfront.net/bitcointech/readings/princeton_bitcoin_book.pdf) as our reference.
+  You can find course material (**Textbook, Lecture videos, and slides**) [here](https://piazza.com/princeton/spring2015/btctech/resources).

-  Most university courses use [*Mastering Bitcoin: Unlocking Digital Cryptocurrencies*](https://github.com/aantonop/bitcoinbook) and [Bitcoin and Cryptocurrency Technologies](https://d28rh4a8wq0iu5.cloudfront.net/bitcointech/readings/princeton_bitcoin_book.pdf) as references.
-We decided to choose the latter option.
+  Most university courses use also [*Mastering Bitcoin: Unlocking Digital Cryptocurrencies*](https://github.com/aantonop/bitcoinbook)

   ## Courses

   The original course for the book is available in [Coursera](https://www.coursera.org/learn/cryptocurrency).
-Also, you can find course material (Textbook, Lecture videos, and slides) [here](https://piazza.com/princeton/spring2015/btctech/resources).

   Other courses that might be useful for their material:

   - [CS 5437: Principals and Practice of Cryptocurrencies Cornell](http://www.cs.cornell.edu/courses/cs5437/2016sp/)